Site icon She Goes The Distance

 Bassin de la Villette is a lake and canal area of Paris.

-I actually stayed here the first time I went to Paris and while it was no Shangri-La with an Eiffel Tower view, it was the perfect experience of real Paris.
+I actually stayed here the first time I went to Paris and it was the perfect experience of real Paris.

 People playing bocce ball along the canal, enjoying live music, doing street art and simply living life.
 Sounds awesome, right?